aurorascharff/nextjs-starter-eslint/README.md

 npm install @eslint/compat globals @eslint/js @eslint/eslintrc -D
 ```

-Reload the editor and open the new `.eslint.config.mjs` file.
+Reload the editor and open the new `eslint.config.mjs` file.

 Assign the default to a variable before exporting it as prompted by eslint.
 Then save it to run eslint format on the file.